The refined local Donaldson-Thomas theory of curves: Computations

 Summing over all Young diagrams concludes the proof. \end{proof} Remarkably, the refined Donaldson-Thomas partition functions computed in \Cref{thm: refined DT full Aga} reproduces a formula for the refined topological string of $\Tot_{C}(L_1\oplus L_2)$ proposed by Aganagic-Schaeffer \cite[Eqn.~(4.13)]{AS_black_holes} and studied with a TQFT approach in the context of the refined Ooguri-Strominger-Vafa conjecture.
 In particular, in the genus zero case it reproduces the partition functions studied in \cite{IKV_topological_vertex} via the refined topological vertex.
 Notice, moreover, that the computation of the constant terms of the functions $W_{\lambda, i}( q)$ in the proof of \Cref{thm: refined DT full Aga} reproduce the refined limit of the edge term in \cite[Prop.~4.2, 4.3]{Arb_K-theo_surface}. \smallbreak In some special cases, the formulas of \Cref{thm: refined DT full Aga} can be more compactly rewritten using the plethystic exponential.
 For instance, if $X=\Tot_{\BP^1}(\oO(-1)\oplus \oO(-1))$ is the resolved conifold, by \Cref{thm: refined DT full Aga} and the combinatorial identity in \cite[Eqn.~(5.6)]{IKV_topological_vertex} we recover the known expression

 The same formula appears as the \emph{motivic} Pandharipande-Thomas partition function of the resolved conifold computed by Morrison-Mozgovoy-Nagao-Szendr\H{o}i \cite{MMNS_motivic_DT_conifold}.
-The formula in loc.~cit.~can be obtained by \eqref{eq_ res con} by the refined DT/PT correspondence (see \Cref{thm: DT/PT}) and the $K$-theoretic-to-motivic correspondence of Descombes \cite{descombes_hyperbolic_loc}, exploiting the properness of the moduli space of stable pairs on the resolved conifold.
+The formula in loc.~cit.~can be obtained by \eqref{eq_ res con} by the refined DT/PT correspondence (see \Cref{thm: DT/PT}) and the $K$-theoretic-to-motivic correspondence\footnote{To be precise, we exploit here that since the moduli space of stable pairs on $X$ is proper, the torus action is \emph{circle-compact}, and therefore the invariants defined by motivic and $K$-theoretic localisation coincide, see also the discussion in \cite[Prop.~8]{CKK_refined_BPS}.
+When the moduli space of stable pairs is not circle-compact, the motivic and $K$-theoretic invariants differ by the contribution of the complement of the attracting locus, cf.~\cite[Eq.~(1.3), (1.4)]{descombes_hyperbolic_loc}.
+In particular, we expect for higher genus local curves a correction term that relates motivic and $K$-theoretic invariants, as the (conjectural) formula for motivic PT invariants proposed in \cite[Eq.~(1.5)]{CDDP_parabolic} suggests.} of Descombes \cite[pag.~8]{descombes_hyperbolic_loc}, exploiting the properness of the moduli space of stable pairs on the resolved conifold.